nesfit/ICS/Lectures/Lecture_10/Lecture.md

 ## Asynchronous Programming Model

-- for each operation we define `AsyncCallback` object
+- for each operation, we define `AsyncCallback` object
-- this object defines a method that should be called when operation ends
+- this object defines a method that should be called when the operation ends
 - the method accepts [`IAsyncResult`](https://docs.microsoft.com/cs-cz/dotnet/api/system.iasyncresult?view=netframework-4.7.2) parameter